-- Implement the complete streets retrofit projects specified in Table 27. - Coordinate with Lanark County on any complete streets retrofit project specified in Table 27 located on county roads. - Adopt right-of-way protections where required to support retrofit projects as specified in Table 27. - If there is a strategic opportunity to reimagine Ottawa Street as a truly multi-modal corridor, a detailed study is suggested to ascertain widening requirements; to ensure contemporary safety, accessibility and design principles for active transportation facility integration are met throughout the corridor, including intersections. - Consider protecting 24 m right-of-way along Country Street, Rae Road (between Country Street and County Road 29), and Paterson Street to fit a standard urban collector road in case long-term development triggers the need for upgraded facilities. - Long-term vehicle capacity on March Road should be re-evaluated as part of future TMP updates including the two mitigation scenarios outlined in this TMP.
+- Implement the complete streets retrofit projects specified in Table 27. - Coordinate with Lanark County on any complete streets retrofit project specified in Table 27 located on county roads. - Adopt right-of-way protections where required to support retrofit projects as specified in Table 27. - A focused study is recommended to reimagine Ottawa Street as a truly multi-modal corridor and ascertain widening and design requirements to ensure contemporary safety, accessibility and design principles for active transportation facility integration are met throughout the corridor, including intersections. - Consider protecting 24 m right-of-way along Country Street, Rae Road (between Country Street and County Road 29), and Paterson Street to fit a standard urban collector road in case long-term development triggers the need for upgraded facilities. - Long-term vehicle capacity on March Road should be re-evaluated as part of future TMP updates including the two mitigation scenarios outlined in this TMP.
 The municipality should continue to engage with Lanark County and the City of Ottawa on the importance of this corridor as they proceed with their respective TMP updates.